Christian-Nja/memory/README.md

 ```

-Nothing can stop you to name a command TODO and hack the program to memorize notes.
+Nothing can stop you to name a command _todo_ and hack the program to memorize notes.

 ## USAGE